Houston Dog Bite Attorneys

 - Providing 100% free consultations

 Dog bites can cause serious injuries and damages.
 If you are concerned about what steps to take following your incident, now is the time to call our firm at (888) 493-1629.
 We offer completely free consultations.

-Filing Dog Bite Claims in Texas
+Filing Dog Bite Claims in the State of Texas

 First, it is important to understand your rights in these types of cases.
 Falling under premises liability in Texas, dog bite claims can be complex.
 Texas doesn’t have a statute that covers dog bite claims, but state adopted the “negligence” or “one bite rule” for these types of cases.